Fire

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-On 22 February, the Australian Government directed the departure of Australian Embassy staff from Ukraine due to the volatile security situation.
+In February 2022, the Australian Government directed the departure of Australian Embassy staff from Ukraine due to the volatile security situation.
 All staff have departed.
-Our Embassy is temporarily closed.
-Australian Embassy officials have relocated to Poland.
+Our Embassy has temporarily relocated to Warsaw, Poland.

 Australians in need of consular assistance should contact the Australian Government 24-hour Consular Emergency Centre: